jasonyux/Learning-with-Adaptive-Labels/README.md

 - [Yelp-Polarity-Reviews](https://www.tensorflow.org/datasets/catalog/yelp_polarity_reviews)

 ### Dataset Preprocessing
 We mostly only saved the datasets into relevant folders under the `datasets` folder, so that python files in `experiments` can easily access the datasets.

-Nevertheless, we provide examples of how to process the datasets in the `data_preprocessing.ipynb` file.
+Since this usually invovles downloading large files, we provide examples of how to process the datasets in the `data_preprocessing.ipynb` file, so that you can choose only to process/download the datasets you want to test.

 ## Architectures